teja8978544942/RiskIt-e-3d-website/README.md

     ```bash
     npm run dev
     ```
-    The website will be available at `http://localhost:9003` or the port specified in your terminal.
+    The website will be available at `http://localhost:9002`.

 ---